 - 1998 ~ The LGBT Center established as a quarter-time operation as part of the Division of Student Affairs' commitment to a just and diverse community.
 The quarter-time program coordinator was a full-time member of the Department of Residence Life (now Residential Housing).

-- Early coordinators included: Laura Harrison and Jenny Hall-Jones (now Dean of Students)
+- Early coordinators included: Laura Harrison and Dr. Jenny Hall-Jones (now Senior Associate Vice President for Student Affairs and Dean of Students)

-- In Spring 2000, Mickey Hart became the third person responsible for the LGBT Center.
+- In Spring 2000, Mickey Hart becomes the third person responsible for the LGBT Center.

-- Fall 2003, the LGBT Center became a full-time operation
+- Fall 2003: the LGBT Center becomes a full-time operation.

-- Fall 2013, delfin bautista came on board as the new director.
+- Fall 2013: delfin bautista comes on board as the new Director.